abap-floppy/floppy-core/README.md

 # :floppy_disk: floppy
 File System Abstraction Layer for ABAP

+:warning: Work In Progress

-## Features
+## Goals

-- Frontend and backend files
+- Frontend and backend files with a common API
 - Streaming (backend only)
 - Binary / Text access
 - For text